img img img img

 It’s almost always recommended to engage an external service for coaching rather than someone in-house, as many executives and leaders don’t often respond well to sharing thoughts with or taking directions from someone they perceive as less senior than themselves.
 And there is also the fear that the sessions are not truly confidential; that anything they say may be reported to management or gossiped about with co-workers.

 When your transitioning leaders are given the tools to succeed in their new roles, rather than just flying blind or receiving inadequate coaching, they will feel valued and empowered, leading to the results that your organisation needs to succeed.
-Change the large amount of failing executives by investing in coaching and leadership programs for your new leaders; support them and watch them flourish in their new roles!
+Change a large amount of failing executives by investing in coaching and leadership programs for your new leaders; support them and watch them flourish in their new roles!

 Leave a Reply